 2. Analyze Both Successes and Failures

 Successes are opportunities to recognize hard work and build morale.
-It’s important to take the time to acknowledge when a project goes well and share what contributed to its success.
+It’s important to take the time to acknowledge when a project goes well and share what contributed to its success.- Example:

 A retail chain that successfully launched a new loyalty program could celebrate by sharing key performance metrics with employees and rewarding the teams responsible for the success.

 Failures are inevitable, but they provide valuable lessons.
-A thorough post-mortem analysis allows you to identify what went wrong and how to avoid similar issues in the future.
+A thorough post-mortem analysis allows you to identify what went wrong and how to avoid similar issues in the future.- Example:

 A startup that struggled with a product launch might discover that a lack of market research was the key issue.
 Next time, they could invest more time in understanding customer needs before going to market.